-As a forest ecologist, filmmaker Sharon Shattuck, BS ’05, experienced some of her most impactful lessons amid the trees at U-M’s Biological Station.
+Filmmaker Sharon Shattuck, BS ’05, experienced some of her most cinematic lessons amid the trees at U-M’s Biological Station.

-At first, she says, everything in the Northern Michigan forest “just looked kind of green.”
-But then she took a course called Woody Plants.
-Soon the “monoculture” of green gave way to a vast, interrelated network of native species, invasive species, and plant variants that had evolved.
+To her untrained eye, everything in the Northern Michigan forest “just looked kind of green.”
+And then she took a course called Woody Plants.
+Soon the monoculture she once perceived gave way to a vast, interrelated network of native species, invasive species, and evolving plant variants.
 She could sense the landscape’s history.
 It was almost as though she could see in five dimensions.

-“It just feels like you’re rooted in a different way,” Shattuck says of this heightened awareness.
-“I find the strongest, most resilient ecosystems are ones that are diverse ecologically.
-If some blight comes through, it’s not going to kill everything at once.
+“It just feels like you’re rooted in a different way,” Shattuck says of this heightened awareness, which inspired her to pursue forest ecology.
+“I find the strongest, most resilient ecosystems are ones that are diverse ecologically, so if some blight comes through it’s not going to kill everything at once.
 I think of science in the same way.
 More diversity equals better science.”

-It turns out more diversity in filmmaking equals better documentaries, too, as Shattuck proves in her new film, Picture a Scientist.
+It turns out more diversity in filmmaking equals better documentaries, too, as this ecologist proves in her new film, Picture a Scientist.

 The movie chronicles the journeys of biologist Nancy Hopkins (MIT), chemist Raychelle Burks (American University), and geologist Jane Willenbring (Stanford University).
 Their experiences in STEM range from “brutal harassment to years of subtle slights.”